foglcz/JSONRpc2/README.md

 # JSON-RPC client and server libraries

-This library contains a PHP implementation of JSON-RPC version 2, both client and server.
+This library contains a PHP implementation of JSON-RPC version 2.
+This libraray implements both a client and a server.

 ## Installation